Whose story are you most aware of? Can you recognize the interconnection of all stories? Do Vincentians have a special vocation as storytellers?

 latest news on COVID-19

 Articles for Pope Francis

 “The Pope Video” series continues!
-Watch the latest 2-minute installment: For Women who are Victims of Violence.
+Watch the latest 2-minute installment: The Beauty of Marriage.

 Do we understand “Body of Christ”?
 If we do would it challenge our way of thinking and the systems we live with?

 “… create a Family that looks to the past for inspiration, but is also eager to create a vibrant innovative collaborative future in the service of the most abandoned.”
 Fr.
 Robert Maloney